Lokathor/lokathor.github.io/prng/README.md

 x_next = (a * x_current + c) `mod` m
 ```

 The `mod` thing is something you might not be familiar with called [Modular Arithmetic][wp-mod].
 Essentially the value of `a * x_current + c` is "wrapped" to be within 0 to `m`.

-Not only that, but there's some rules for all the parameters involved if we want it to work right:
+There's some rules for all the parameters involved if we want it to work right:

 [wp-mod]: https://en.wikipedia.org/wiki/Modular_arithmetic